 If you have a maid visiting and doing all the cleaning work, make sure you plan out her timings in such a way that her services are most effective.
 For instance, have her clean the house once in the morning when everyone is about to leave and later in the evening before everyone comes back.

-This basically ensures that after the maid is done with her task of cleaning the house, it won’t be getting all that dirty again for a while at the very least and if it does, you’ll be in a position to clean it right away as it happens.
+This basically ensures that after the maid is done cleaning the house, it won’t be getting all that dirty again for a while at the very least and if it does, you’ll be in a position to clean it right away as it happens.

 - Follow a systematic process